Academics

 Newgiza University (NGU) was established as a private university by a presidential Decree “93” in April 2010.
 NGU schools were acknowledged by the Ministry of Higher Education (MHE) and the Supreme Council of Universities (SCU).

-The university will eventually include twelve faculties: Medicine; Pharmacy; Dentistry; Nursing and Health Science; Economics and Political Science; Law; Commerce and Business Administration; Engineering; Information Technology; Fine Art; Archaeology; and Languages and Interpretation.
-Currently, eight schools are functioning (Medicine, Dentistry, Pharmacy, Business, Economics and Politics, Engineering, Information Technology, and the school of Fine Art will Operate in the fall of 2022).
+The university will eventually include twelve schools: Medicine; Pharmacy; Dentistry; Nursing and Health Science; Economics and Politics; Law; Business and Finance; Engineering; Information Technology; Fine Arts; Archaeology; and Languages and Interpretation.
+Currently, eight schools are functioning (Medicine, Dentistry, Pharmacy, Business and Finance, Economics and Politics, Engineering, Information Technology, and the School of Fine Arts).

-The five-year collaboration agreement between NGU and KCL sought the collaboration between the staff from King’s Business School (KBS) and NGU colleagues in strategic planning, organization, and governance of the new business program.
-King’s staff has supported NGU colleagues with the development of infrastructure, educational resources, curriculum, learning methods, faculty and senior staff recruitment, faculty improvements, and educational quality assurance.
+Senior faculty and staff from King’s Business School worked with their NGU colleagues in strategic planning, organization and governance of the new programs, infrastructure and educational resources development, development of curricula and learning resources, faculty and senior staff recruitment, faculty development and education quality assurance.

 Entrance Requirements